futureesch/ops201d2challenges/powershell/README.md

-These are my powershell scripts.
+These are my practice powershell scripts.